juanjogervasio/juanjogervasio/README.md

 <p><strong><span style="text-decoration: underline; font-size: medium;">About me:</span></strong></p>

 Hello!
-My name is Juan José Gervasio, I'm a physicist from La Plata, Argentina.
-I am currently working as a teacher in various chairs at Universidad Nacional de La Plata while finishing my PhD in Mathematical Physics.
+My name is Juan José Gervasio, and I'm a physicist from La Plata, Argentina.
+I am currently working as a teacher in various courses at Universidad Nacional de La Plata while completing my PhD in Mathematical Physics.

-- 👀 I’m interested in Quantum Field Theory and its applications, but also in data science and finance.
+- 👀 I’m interested in Quantum Field Theory and its applications, as well as data science and finance.
-- 🌱 I’m currently turning from the academia to the industry by improving my skills in Python, SQL, VB and other languajes.
+- 🌱 I’m currently transitioning from the academia to the industry by improving my skills in Python, SQL, VB and other languages.
 - 🫂 I’m passionate about learning and assisting others to do the same!
 I'm always willing to help.

 <!---